nasavish/TeamGreenTech/README.md

   5		Identify the top 10 solar installer in NY

 Census Data	Read census documentation
-	7		Read in relevant variables for NY zip code
-	8		store zip level dataset
+Read in relevant variables for NY zip code store zip level dataset

 Prepare zip-code level shape files

-Twitter Data collection	Read in 500 tweets each for each of the top 10 installers in NY
-	11		Filter data (if needed - e.g. avoid tweets by installer) 12		Perform sentiment analysis
+Twitter Data collection	Read in 500 tweets each for each of the top 10 installers in NY -Filter data (if needed - e.g. avoid tweets by installer) -Perform sentiment analysis
 Address research questions
-  13    What is the penetration of solar (the S-curve) and is it still growing?
+-What is the penetration of solar (the S-curve) and is it still growing?
 Does it vary for residential rooftop, non-residential rooftop, and solar farms?
-2
-	14		How does it vary by location (kw per 10,000)?
+- How does it vary by location (kw per 10,000)?
 Is it concentrated in specific locations?
-3, 9 15		How have the costs of solar changed over time? with and without incentives?
-2 16		Did solar adoption change with the introduction of financial innovations (lease/ppa versus own)	2 17		How are income levels related to solar penetration?
-4, 8 18		How are home ownership rates related to solar penetration (and income levels)?
-4,8 19		How do NY twitter users feel about the top solar installer in NY?
-12
+- How have the costs of solar changed over time? with and without incentives?
+- Did solar adoption change with the introduction of financial innovations (lease/ppa versus own)
+- How are income levels related to solar penetration?
+- How are home ownership rates related to solar penetration (and income levels)?
+- How do NY twitter users feel about the top solar installer in NY?

-Quality checks on code	Swap code and review
+Quality checks on code
+>>Swap code and review
-Merge code
+>>Merge code

-Prepare presentation	Intro	2
+Prepare presentation
+>>Intro	2
-	26		Key research questions	2
+>>Key research questions
-	27		Data sources	2
+>>Data sources	2
-	28		Results	2
+>>Results	2
-	29		Additional research	2
+>>Additional research	2

 Practice presentation